Optimal Computation in Anonymous Dynamic Networks: Leaderless and Stabilizing Algorithms

+Now assume Condition~1.
+Since $t'\geq (t+1)+\tau(n-1)$, all levels of $\mathcal V$ up to $L_{t+1}$ are complete in this case, as well.
+Since $t\geq 0$ by assumption, the execution of \cref{l:algorithm1} terminates at Line~19.
+The termination condition is met when long-enough strands are found; as proved above, this event must occur when $t\leq \tau(n-c+1)-1$.

-Observe that $S$ is homogeneous because it consists of homogeneous linear equations (cf.~Line~19).
-Also, since the spanning tree $G'$ constructed in Line~14 has $k-1$ edges, $S$ contains $k-1$ equations.
+We have proved that, in both cases, the inequalities $0\leq t\leq \tau(n-c+1)-1$ hold, and all levels of $\mathcal V$ up to $L_{t+1}$ are complete.
+Let us now examine the linear system $S$.
+Observe that $S$ is homogeneous because it consists of homogeneous linear equations (cf.~Line~18).
+Also, since the spanning tree $G'$ constructed at Line~13 has $k-1$ edges, $S$ contains $k-1$ equations.
 We will prove that they are linearly independent by induction on $k$.
 If $k=1$, there is nothing to prove.
 Otherwise, let $P_i$ be a leaf of $G'$, and let $\{P_i, P_j\}$ be its incident edge.
 Then, $S$ contains an equation $Q$ of the form $m_1 x_i = m_2 x_j$ with $m_1m_2\neq 0$.
 Let $S'$ be the system obtained by removing $Q$ from $S$; equivalently, $S'$ corresponds to the tree obtained by removing the leaf $P_i$ from $G'$.
 By the inductive hypothesis, no linear combination of equations in $S'$ yields $0=0$.
 On the other hand, if $Q$ is involved in a linear combination with a non-zero coefficient, then the variable $x_i$ cannot vanish, because it only appears in $Q$.
 Therefore, the equations in $S$ are independent.

 It remains to prove that a solution to $S$ is given by the anonymities of the nodes of $L_t$.
-It was shown in \cite[Lemma~4.1]{DV22} that, if $v_1$ and $v_2$ are exposed in $\mathcal V$, as well as in the history tree containing $\mathcal V$, with multiplicity $(m_1, m_2)$, then $m_1 a(v_1)=m_2 a(v_2)$.\footnote{If $v_1$ and $v_2$ are exposed in $\mathcal V$ but not in the underlying history tree, then they have some children not in $\mathcal V$, and therefore the equation may not hold.} To conclude our proof, it is sufficient to note that, since the nodes of a strand $P_i$ are non-branching in $\mathcal V$ as well as in the underlying history tree, they all have the same anonymity, which is the anonymity of the ending node $w_i\in L_t$. \end{proof}
+Due to \cref{xl:guess1}, if $v_1$ and $v_2$ are exposed in $\mathcal V$, as well as in the history tree containing $\mathcal V$, with multiplicity $(m_1, m_2)$, then $m_1 a(v_1)=m_2 a(v_2)$.
+To conclude our proof, it is sufficient to note that, since the nodes of a strand $P_i$ are non-branching in $\mathcal V$ as well as in the underlying history tree (recall that all levels of $\mathcal V$ up to $L_{t+1}$ are complete), they all have the same anonymity, which is the anonymity of the ending node $w_i\in L_t$. \end{proof}

+\mypar{Diameter bounds.} We can also restate \cref{l:algo1corr} with respect to the dynamic diameter $d$ of the network.

+\begin{corollary} The statement of \cref{l:algo1corr} remains valid if the two conditions are replaced with: \begin{enumerate} \item $t\geq 0$ and $t'\geq t+d+1$, or \item $t'\geq \tau(n-c+1)+d$, where $c$ is the number of distinct inputs held by agents at round $0$, \end{enumerate} where $d$ is the dynamic diameter of the network (or an upper bound thereof). \end{corollary} \begin{proof} Note that it takes at most $d$ rounds for information to travel across the network.
+Hence, the proof of \cref{l:algo1corr} can be repeated verbatim, substituting the term $\tau(n-1)$ with $d$ throughout. \end{proof}